settlemint/docs/docs/using-platform/9_integration-studio.md

 `rpcEndpoint` is the RPC url of your Polygon Mumbai Node.
 Under the **Connect tab** of your Polygon Mumbai node, you will find its RPC url.

-`apiKey` - You will need an API key for your node.
-If you do not have one, you can easily [create an API key](19_api-keys.md) first.
+`accessToken` - You will need an access token for your application.
+If you do not have one, you can easily [create an access token](20_application-access-tokens.md) first.

 Enter the following snippet in the Message tab.